karantaware531/karantaware531/README.md

 - 👋 Hi, I’m @karantaware531
 - 👀 I’m interested in finding solutions to all the problems
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning Data Science
+- I am a Data Enthusiast who loves Data Analysis and Visualization
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me by mail- karan.hemant.taware@gmail.com and by whatsapp - 9975305101